Nissan Note: Autech Note Rider Blackline (2011-2012 Japanese made models only)

 It is a version of the Nissan Note Rider 15X SV (2WD 1.5L) and 15X FOUR SV (e･4WD 1.5L) for the Japanese market, with exclusive dark chrome front grille, dark chrome bumper grille, exclusive dark emblem (Rider/AUTECH), intelligent air conditioning system, exclusive sports muffler (by FUJITSUBO) and exclusive pumper finisher (from Note Rider Autech option), choice of 2 body colours (white pearl (3 coat pearl), super black (pearl)).

 The vehicles went on sale on 19 October 2011.

 Marketing

-As part of the 2008 Nissan Note launch in Japan, a series of television commercials based on The World of GOLDEN EGGS characters was produced.
-The corresponding web site <> opened on 21 December 2007, followed by the 1st television commercial premiere in January 2008, and the opening of a special Nissan Note web site with The World of GOLDEN EGGS characters.
+As part of the 2008 Note launch in Japan, a series of television commercials based on The World of GOLDEN EGGS characters was produced.
+The corresponding web site opened on 21 December 2007, followed by the 1st television commercial premiere in January 2008, and the opening of a special Nissan Note web site with The World of GOLDEN EGGS characters.

-As part of the 2009 Nissan Note market launch in Japan, a series of animated commercials were premiered on 20 May 2009.
+As part of the 2009 Note market launch in Japan, a series of animated commercials were premiered on 20 May 2009.
 The commercial was inspired by the Heidi, Girl of the Alps animated series, featuring Junichi Koumoto and Tomochika (as Heidi).
-The series was produced by studio crocodile inc.
+The series was produced by Studio Crocodile Inc.